2AA4-W23/Urbanism-Cities/README.md

 user A4 % java -jar visualizer/visualizer.jar -i island.mesh -o output.svg
 ```

+**The red vertex is the hub node, and the yellow vertices are the other cities.
+The bigger the city, the bigger the vertex.
+Black segments are the roads.**

 <img width="710" alt="image" src="https://user-images.githubusercontent.com/13322471/231333519-62f56583-90f8-4c6d-94d5-e5e92bf1de31.png">
 The above image was generated with the following command: